Enhancing Security with Mutual TLS (mTLS) Communication

 - Microservices Architecture: In a microservices environment, different services communicate with each other.
 Using mTLS ensures that only authorized services can interact, keeping the system secure.

-- API Security: When your application interacts with third-party APIs, mTLS can be used to verify both the API provider and your application, ensuring that data shared is safe.
+- API Security: When your application interacts with third-party apis, mTLS can be used to verify both the api provider and your application, ensuring that data shared is safe.

 - Cloud Environments: Many cloud providers use mTLS to secure communications between workloads in their infrastructure, protecting sensitive data and ensuring compliance.